Montenegro Real Estate 2026: Are Prices at Peak or Still Climbing?

 • Inland income assets: ~5–7%

-The market is fundamentally a capital appreciation and positioning play, particularly linked to EU accession.
+The market is mainly a capital appreciation and positioning play, particularly linked to EU accession.

 Timing the Cycle